saidivyamalllam/student-mental-health-sql-analysis/README.md

-# Student Mental Health Analysis using SQL
+# Student Mental Health Analysis Using SQL

 ## About this project
 I worked on this small SQL project to understand how the duration of stay affects students’ mental health.